{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 Check out the Burghley Young Event Horse final

 Open to four- and five-year-old horses, the aim of this series is to encourage breeders and trainers to produce and present the type of young horse that has the potential to make a world-class three-day event horse in the future.
 The judges look for an athletic, loose-moving horse with a promising jumping technique and attitude which, with correct training and production, will develop physically and mentally into an elite three-day event horse.
-The winner is the horse with the highest overall marks from four sections: dressage, jumping, suitability and type, and potential to gallop– and this year’s combinations will have some notable new judges to impress.
+The winner is the horse with the highest overall marks from four sections: dressage, jumping, suitability and type, and potential to gallop.
+The final takes place throughout the day on Friday 5 September in the House Arena, which can be found between the main arena and Burghley House.

 Visit some (many) of the 500+ tradestands

 Well, it would be rude not to, wouldn’t it?
 Burghley’s vast shopping village is one of the many highlights of the event, attracting a huge collection of many well-known brands.
-From equestrian fashion to country lifestyle brands, there is plenty to choose from, and there will be an additional new shopping and drinks area for 2023 – Lime Avenue will provide you with a garden setting within which you can shop and quaff.
+From equestrian fashion to country lifestyle brands, there is plenty to choose from.
 The opening hours of the shopping village are:

 Thursday – Saturday: 9am–5.30pm